vmware-archive/vsphere-storage-for-kubernetes/documentation/storageclass.md

 title: Dynamic Provisioning and StorageClass API
 ---

 With PV and PVCs one can only provision storage statically i.e. PVs first needs to be created before a Pod claims it.
-However with StorageClass API Kubernetes enables dynamic volume provisioning which is very unique to Kubernetes.
+However, with StorageClass API Kubernetes enables dynamic volume provisioning.
 This avoids pre-provisioning of storage and storage is provisioned automatically when a user requests it.

 StorageClass API object specifies a provisioner and parameters  which are used to decide which volume plugin to be used and provisioner specific parameters.
 Provisioner could be AWS EBS, vSphere, OpenStack and so on.